MaelaGLG/Project-UrbaSante/README.md

 ### **Acknowledgments**

 We thank the ECOLAB team for proposing this challenge and supporting the development of this tool, particularly Paul Grignon and Theo Sigiscar.
 This project was part of the MSc&T in Data and Economics for Public Policy, we would like to express our sincere thanks to program directors Pierre Boyer and Franck Malherbet for organizing this collaboration and their ongoing support.
+Many thanks also to Émilien Schultz for teaching us GitHub and supporting us in organizing the project on the platform.